Stomach Tightening During Pregnancy

 Abdominal Tightening in the Second Trimester of Pregnancy

 As your body continues to grow in the second trimester, the stabbing pain along the sides of the uterus will continue too, this is round ligament pain.
 As your uterus expands, the round ligaments located along the side of the uterus will stretch, which can cause pain.
 You might experience it even more if you try to bend down or try to stand after sitting for long.

 In the second trimester of your pregnancy, chances are that your stomach may feel tight and uncomfortable due to Braxton-Hicks contractions.
 Braxton-Hicks contractions or practice contractions can start as early as the fourth month of pregnancy.
 These contractions are not as painful as actual labour and are very common but they may cause some discomfort and pain.
 They may even occur when you have sex or when you exercise.

 Abdominal Tightening in Late Pregnancy (the Third Trimester of Pregnancy)

-The growing foetus and its movements are responsible for abdominal tightening during late pregnancy.
+The growing foetus and its movements are responsible for tightness in stomach during pregnancy third trimester.
 Since the abdominal space is shared by the foetus and the internal organs, the abdomen bulges and stretches.
 The fat deposited under the skin also stretches it further.
 The gastric problem during the last trimester is also the reason behind the tightening of the stomach.
 However, if the tightening persists longer than usual, it could be a sign of labour.

 Common Causes of Tightness in Stomach During Pregnancy